Reviewed by Declan Davey (Health Writer) on 15/06/2021

 - A clear jar or bowl in which to collect and separate the oil

-- A long handled spoon or ladle
+- A long-handled spoon or ladle

 - Bottles with lids for storage

-Next, you will remove the pits.
+Next, you will need to remove the olive pits.
 If you are using a heavy mechanical press to grind the olives, you can leave the pits in.
 Olive seeds contain a considerable amount of oil but you do not have to use them.
 If you are using a food processor, remove the pits because they might damage the blades.

-It’s time to strain the paste.
+Now it’s time to strain the paste.
 Line a large straining vessel with a cheesecloth, muslin, or fine linen cloth.
 Place a clear glass bowl or jar beneath.
 Pour the paste into the strainer and allow it to begin to drip into the bowl.
 Gather up the edges of the cloth into a bundle and squeeze.
 Squeeze the cloth bundle until you are left with the dry remnants of the paste.

-Using a long-handled scoop or ladle, siphon off the oil and decant your homemade olive oil into a bottle.
-Congratulations!
-You’ve made a bottle of delicious olive oil all by yourself!
+Using a long-handled scoop or ladle, siphon off the oil and slowly pour it into a bottle.
+And that’s it!
+Congratulations, you’ve just made a bottle of delicious olive oil all by yourself!

-How to use olive oil
+3 healthy ideas on how to use your homemade olive oil

 Use raw as a main ingredient: Your cold-pressed olive oil is ideal for drizzling on salads or over pasta, or on top of roast veggies.
 You could also serve it with a splash of balsamic vinegar as a topping for freshly baked bread or on bruschetta.
+Yummy!